jeffsim/typescript-gulp-sample/readme.md

 This assumes you already have a basic Typescript project set up and running.

+***Important: This build environment has not been deeply tested yet.
+Be sure to backup your project first to ensure nothing gets messed up!***

 1. Copy tasks.json, gulpfile.js and the gulpBuild folder to your project
 2. Create a new file called 'buildConfig.js' and place it in your project's root.
 3. Populate buildConfig.js with your build configuration.